-About the New Jersey Commission on National & Community Service
+Meeting of the New Jersey Commission on National and Community Service

-The New Jersey Commission on National and Community Service was created by
+About the New Jersey Commission on National and Community Service

 in Washington invited governors to create state commissions to guide and oversee national service programs in the states.